The new Okonjima Plains Camp is located in Namibia's Okonjima Nature Reserve.

 Okonjima Plains Camp: Our full report

-Our viewOkonjima Plains Camp is a great place, with a relaxed, informal and friendly atmosphere.
-It is an ideal base for those wanting to visit the Africat Foundation, and stay in tasteful accommodation with all the amenities and facilities that go with a good quality lodge but without a very high price tag.
-It offers great photographic opportunities for the big cats (plus some smaller creatures too!).
+Our viewDespite its increased size and change in design, Okonjima Plains Camp has retained a relaxed, informal and friendly atmosphere.
+It is an ideal base for those wanting to visit the Africat Foundation, and stay in tasteful accommodation with all the amenities and facilities that go with a good-quality lodge but without a very high price tag.
+It also offers great photographic opportunities for the big cats (plus some smaller creatures too!).

 Owner: Owned by the Hanssen family